Dr Mark Wong

 MEDIA APPEARANCE & INTERVIEWS

-In Mark's recent research, he argues online connections have become especially important for marginalised young people to feel socially connected.
-This research contributed to informing public understanding around online social networks.
-He's also provided interviews on how rapid innovation in data and algorithms could deepen social inequalities and the changing era of social media.
-He has been interviewed for a UofG Spotlight podcast series (Ep.
-30 - 18:32) talking about the importance of how governments collect data to inform public policy and how to avoid biases in decision-making using data.
+He has provided interviews on how data and algorithms deepen social inequalities and the changing era of social media.
+He has also been interviewed for a UofG Spotlight podcast (Ep.
+30 - 18:32) discussing the importance of data in policymaking and how to avoid biases.

-For media enquiries, please email Mark directly and he will respond as quickly as he can within the day if possible.
+For media enquiries, please email or call Mark directly and he will respond as quickly as he can within the day if possible.

 Mark has a strong track record of publishing single-authored articles in top peer-review journals in his field, e.g. New Media and Society (one of the top-2 journals in media and communication studies, Impact Factor: 8.061) and Housing Studies (top-3 journal in housing research, Impact Factor: 3.516).
 He has also published several co-authored articles in other high-impact journals.

-SEvEN was nominated for the "Spirit of Scotland" award at the Scottish Games Awards 2023, one of the most prestigious awards in the Scottish games industry, and the ceremony will be opened by Scotland's First Minister.
+SEvEN was nominated for the Scottish Games Awards 2023 ("Spirit of Scotland" category), one of the most prestigious awards in the Scottish games industry.

-In 2020-21, Mark served as the Co-Chair of the University Shadow Board, which contributes to the University strategy and Senior Management Group decision-making, and its aim is to influence change in the University through ideas, actions, and diverse voices.
+In 2020-21, Mark served as the Co-Chair of the University Shadow Board, which contributes to the University strategy and Senior Management Group decision-making, and it influenced change in the University through ideas, actions, and diverse voices.

 RESEARCH EXPERIENCE, IMPACT & EXTERNAL ENGAGEMENT